is-a-dev/docs/useful/faq.md

 > How long will it take for my NS record request to be reviewed?

-Times can vary, usually with-in 24-72 hours, however in some rare cases it can take up to 2 weeks.
+Times can vary, usually within 24-72 hours, however in some rare cases it can take up to 2 weeks.

 ---